-As India's bad loans sour to a whopping Rs.
-8 lakh crore of stressed and non performing assets (NPAs), the country is attracting overseas asset managers to invest in.
+As India's stressed loans soar to a whopping Rs.
+8 lakh crore, the country is attracting overseas asset managers to invest in its distressed assets.

 Canada-based Brookfield Asset Management on Wednesday signed a memorandum with State Bank of India (SBI) to help create one such stressed asset management fund.

-Though a senior SBI executive told Reuters that the joint venture will target early stage or equity financing into stressed loans, the fund is viewed as a step in the right direction for Indian banks' growing NPAs.
+Though a senior SBI executive told Reuters that the joint venture will target early stage or equity financing into stressed loans, the fund is viewed as a step in the right direction for Indian banks' growing nonperforming assets (NPA).
 The Brookfield-SBI fund may entice other banks to join the corpus, it noted.

 Pressure to maintain adequate capital requirement under Basel III norms, has prompted the Reserve Bank of India to ask banks to clean up their books.
-The government, too, realizing that expansion in bank credit was crucial for India's economic growth, unleashed liquidity support on Tuesday.
+The government, too, realizing that expansion in bank credit was crucial to its economic growth, unleashed liquidity support on Tuesday.
 It has also relaxed rules on bad loans and sought setting up of asset management funds.

 As Brookfield closed in on its single largest India fund, other investors like J.C.
 Flowers & Co, Canada Pension Plan have announced their intention to invest in the India's stressed assets.